benninkcorien/hugo-local-elastic-win/README.md

 This is not the best way to do it, but my Python is better than my package.json scripts and this works well enough.

-Change filepaths to the correct locations in
-- 00startall.py
+> python 00startall.py

-And run it, 3 command line windows will open, 1 will run ElasticSearch, 1 will run the NodeJS server that connects the site to ElasticSearch and returns results, and 1 will run the hugo server.
+3 command line windows will open,

+- 1 will run ElasticSearch
+- 1 will run the NodeJS server that connects the site to ElasticSearch and returns results
+- 1 will run the hugo server.

 ## Add posts
 Add markdown files in /content or subfolders of /content.

+If something stops working, you may have messed up frontmatter.
+See frontmatter-default.md for an example.

-## RUN THE INDEX SCRIPT AFTER YOU ADD FILES
+## !
+RUN THE INDEX SCRIPT AFTER YOU ADD FILES
 (this should be automated at some point)
+If you don't index them, they won't be found when you search.

-Set the value of clear_index to True or False depending on if you want to clear the ElasticSearch Index and add everything again (useful if you messed something up) or if you only want to add new files
+Set the value of clear_index to *True* or *False* depending on if you want to clear the ElasticSearch Index and add everything again (useful if you messed something up) or if you only want to add new files

 > python -m pip install markdown python-frontmatter
+>
 > python index-with-elastic-search.py

 # ## Live site
-Go to localhost:1313/ and you should see Hugo, Search should also work for exact matches, wildcards and consecutive words
+Go to localhost:1313/ and you should see Hugo, Search should also work for exact matches, wildcards and consecutive words, when you click on a result, the full post with show and the term(s) you searched for will be highlighted in yellow.

 ----

+If you need to troubleshoot something, these are useful :

 ## Build the site manually
 > hugo
 or
 > hugo --gc --minify

+If you have a lot of files, this can take a while.

 # Start Hugo server manually
 > hugo server